15 Best Cheap Places to Travel in May

 Porto does see some rain showers during the month of May.
 Fortunately, the city has lots of fun things to do indoors.
 Check out the renowned collection of Portuguese art from as far back as the 16th century at the Soares dos Reis National Museum.
 Catch a performance at the architecturally impressive Casa da Música.
 And dig into Porto's best cakes and pastries at Café Majestic.
 Its Art Nouveau design is just as sweet as its baked goods.

 With its epic mountains, lush green forests, and laid-back culture, the Pacific Northwest is a dream destination year-round.
-Budget-seekers can find great deals on one of the region's most popular cities, Portland, during the month of May - without making many trade-offs.
+Budget-seekers can find great deals on one of the region's most popular cities, Portland, during the month of May.
+The best part?
+You won't have to make any trade-offs to get the great savings.
 The balmy springtime weather lends itself to days of exploring the great outdoors and enjoying Portland's famous attractions, like the International Rose Test Garden.

 While in Portland in May, tourists can go whale watching and hike the trails at Mount Hood.
 Spend an afternoon enjoying the scenery at Lan Su Chinese Garden, an atmospheric botanical garden built in the style of the Ming Dynasty.